about

 teaching

-I teach in the Department of Religious Studies at Hamilton College.
+I teach in the Theology Department at Xavier University.

 Current Courses: